 The skin and hair areas will have been automatically detected.
-To check these, use the skin area to be area to be skin area to be a skin area to be a skin area to be skin area.
+To check these, use the skin area real replaced by the skin area real replaced repla

 These masks are used to control where the skin and hair processing are applied.